 Myth #2: "If I got rejected by an easy college, I have no chance of being accepted by my harder colleges later."

 Every year we see students who get rejected by one or more "easier" colleges and immediately lose all hope.
 Then, they're dumbfounded when a harder college accepts them later in the game.
 This actually happens quite often.
 Why did this happen?
-So many reasons could be at fault.
+While yield protection can be at play, many reasons could be at fault.
 But rather than dwell on why it happened, pour your energy into an appeal letter if the college accepts appeals.
 Below is an email written by an angry mom who may share your sentiment.
 Her daughter used us to apply to graduate schools with a 3.1 undergraduate GPA in 2016.

 "Just to let you know that [my daughter] did not get in any of the schools she applied to using the application that you helped her with.
 I am out over $2000.00 and she got nothing.
 Is there a way to appeal the denial of entrance to Cal State Los Angeles, which is what she really wanted.
 I think after talking to her you should have known or had an idea if she would be able to get into certain schools.
 You have been doing this for a long time so you could have told her that it wasn't worth it to apply to certain schools because she had no chance to get in the school.
 Instead I paid you for the application and she didn't get into any school.
 I am very upset and very disappointed in what you did to help her.
 I feel you took the money knowing she had no chance and didn't bother to tell her just so you could make some money.